Mjz86/C_colon/mcc.md

 * note :
-the ABI hash of a function ( not a type)  does NOT depend on the function's  code ( the function inner scope)
+the ABI hash of a function ( not a type)  does NOT depend on the function's  code ( the function inner scope) the abi hash of a namespace depends on its   parent namespace  and its template arguments ( namespace templates are  possible) but it doesn't depend on the content.

 - note :